1. From within Neon CRM, click the link to Neon Pay.

 - Enter your Organization’s Tax ID and Date Established as they appear on your IRS documentation.

-- Note: If you selected Nonprofit as your Organization Type, your Tax ID must match a registered nonprofit in the IRS database.
-If your Tax ID is not found, you must select a different Organization Type.
-If you are a registered nonprofit and your Tax ID is not found, please select a different Organization Type to complete your application and reach out to Support so we can assist in updating your information as needed.
+- Note: If you select Nonprofit as your Organization Type, your Tax ID must match a registered nonprofit in the IRS database.
+If your Tax ID is not found, you will still be able to submit the application.
+However, we may reach out for more information in order to process your application.

 - Enter your Organization’s phone number, email address, and physical address.
 A P.O. box is not allowed in the Organization Address field.